Sonatype CLM for Maven

 The attachment of the

-scan.xml.gz file as a build artifact causes it to be stored in the local repository as well as the deployment repository manager or the Nexus staging repository ending with
+scan.xml.gz file as a build artifact causes it to be stored in the local repository as well as being deployed to Nexus Repository 3 Pro.

-While the integration with Eclipse offered by IQ Server is the most powerful tooling for developers available, users of other popular integrated development environments are not left without support.
-All common Java IDEs have powerful integration with Apache Maven and therefore can be used together with Sonatype CLM for Maven to evaluate projects against your IQ Server.
+All common Java IDEs have integrations with Apache Maven and therefore can be used together with Sonatype CLM for Maven to evaluate projects against Sonatype Lifecycle.

 This section showcases the integration with IntelliJ IDEA from JetBrains and NetBeans IDE from Oracle.